1996neha/newsletter_subscription_platform/readme.md

-## Build a newsletter subscriptions platform
+## Build a Newsletter Subscriptions Platform

-Problem statement:
+Problem Statement:
 You have come up with an idea to build a newsletter subscription platform.
 Users can subscribe to monthly newsletters on your platform.
 (Rest API)

 We have 3 entities: